XVA - Constant Velocity 1

 Comments:

-- This example is a lot like the one in [2], except here the constant positive velocity
+- This example is a lot like the one in [2], except here the constant positive velocity is

-vs t graph.
+vs. t graph.

 - See